HDFGroup/hsds/docs/design/obj_store_schema.md

 #### Chunk Specification

-The chunk object is a binary blob for fixed length types, or JSON for varying length types.
+The chunk object is a binary blob for fixed length types, or a JSON array for varying length types.

+TBD: Is there a potential for data loss in converting floating-point data to JSON and back?
+Validate that the JSON loader stringifies floating point values with sufficient percision.

 #### Chunk object example